How to Split Finances Fairly as a Couple

 According to a 2023 report from NerdWallet, 64% of couples opt for income-proportional financial contributions.
 This model assigns each partner a share of expenses relative to earnings—providing fairness rooted in ability to pay.

-Main Problems in Couples' Finances
+Main Financial Problems

 Ignoring Income Disparity